Skip to content

 • Low Profile — Easily stacked atop one another if needed

+ii.
 DOUBLE SIDED TAPE

-A carrier within double sided tape enables the bonding of two similar or completely different substrates (perfect for gaskets).
+A carrier within double-sided tape enables the bonding of two similar or completely different substrates (perfect for gaskets).
 It also provides stability, making the tape more manageable to handle and convert.
-The carrier’s material may be paper, plastic, foam, or film — depending on what the gasket needs to do — thicknesses can range from a fraction of a millimeter to a thick foam.
+The carrier’s material may be paper, plastic, foam, or film—depending on what the gasket needs to do—thicknesses can range from a fraction of a millimeter to a thick foam.

+iii.
 VHB TAPES

 VHB tape can contour to various shapes, including gaskets.
 In fact, some VHB tapes are strong enough to replace rubber or foam gaskets because their closed-cell construction creates a watertight barrier between two flat parts.
-Like transfer and double sided tape, VHB tapes can be cut into custom shapes by a flexible material converter.
+Like transfer and double-sided tape, VHB tapes can be cut into custom shapes by a flexible material converter.

 2. SPRAY ADHESIVES